 - the nature of the case

-- Assist the parties and expert witnesses to identify the issues in dispute and deciding which of those issues will require expert witness evidence.
+- decide which of those issues will require expert witness evidence

 If a CMEE convenor chairs a meeting of expert witnesses, the CMEE convenor will not give legal advice but may:

-- Explain to less experienced expert witnesses how a trial is conducted and what the court will expect when the expert witnesses are giving evidence.
+- explain to less experienced expert witnesses how a hearing is conducted and what the Court will expect when the expert witnesses are giving evidence